Perth company faces Court over pregnancy discrimination allegations

 20 March 2017

-Note: Allegations outlined in the FWO's media releases relating to the commencement of litigation reflect those put forward in our Statement of Claim at the time of filing.
+NOTE (2/9/2019): Allegations outlined in the FWO's media releases relating to the commencement of litigation reflect those put forward in our Statement of Claim at the time of filing.
 Some details may vary over the course of the proceeding.
-The Fair Work Ombudsman’s allegation that Austrend and Mr Rao constructively dismissed the employee has been dismissed.
+This matter now concerns only one alleged contravention of section 351 of the Fair Work Act, namely that the Respondents took adverse action by refusing to allow the employee to return to work on 4 April 2016 on a full-time basis due to her sex and pregnancy.
+Other alleged contraventions have been dismissed or are no longer pressed.

 The operators of a Perth gourmet food distribution business are facing Court for allegedly discriminating against a pregnant employee.